HLOverflow/XXE-study/README.md

 	- Java
 		- JAXB parser

-- SOAP Web services
+- Investigate SOAP Web services for XXE.
-	- Python
+	- Python ( TO DO )
-	- PHP
+	- PHP ( Built-in SoapServer, Other frameworks, etc )
-	- Java
+	- Java ( Springboot SoapServer, Other frameworks, etc )
-		- Apache Axis SOAP XXE (TODO)